pita5/TextSecure-iOS/CONTRIBUTING.md

 - Dylan Bourgeois: Substantial UI/UX Improvements
 - Christine Corbett: Lead Developer
-- Alban Diquet: Bootstrapping of the crypto-pipeline
+- Alban Diquet: Substantial contributions to the storage infrastructure
 - Frederic Jacobs: Lead Developer
 - Claudiu-Vlad Ursache: UI contributions

 TextSecure wouldn’t be possible without the many open-source projects we depend on.
 Big shoutout to the maintainers of all the [pods](https://github.com/WhisperSystems/TextSecure-iOS/blob/master/Podfile) we use!